 This one is a beast, but it covers literally everything SEO, and it was made by Google so you know the information is accurate.
 If you’re only interested in learning about certain aspects of SEO, simply select the chapters that you want to focus on and skip the rest.

-This is a great tool to use to learn about specific things, like page titles, meta descriptions, or breadcrumbs.
+This is a great tool to use to learn about specific things, like title tags, meta descriptions, or breadcrumbs.

 Search Engine Land was co-founded by Danny Sullivan, Google’s Search Liaison.
 He’s well-known in the industry and helps people to understand things like algorithm updates and other Google-specific search changes.